 My approach to coaching is directed by the clients.
 What are their experiences and their perspectives?
 My work is oriented toward the development and achievement of Their goals.

-Clients are encouraged to come with an intention (or 3!) for the session.
-Do your beliefs work for you?
-Have you reached the edge of your survival skills and need to thrive in a different way?
-Homework is usually a part of the relationship.
+Clients are encouraged to come with their intentions for each session.
+Do their beliefs work for them?
+Have they reached the edge of their survival skills with a need to thrive in a different way?
+Homework is often included as a part of the process.

-Change is good for us – we become stronger in character and in resilience because we change the way our brains work as we change our limiting beliefs.
-Self-initiation to change is a personal strength of seekers and is the reason clients call for sessions.
-You want to change, to take charge, to recover, to heal and to be confident of your self-direction, decision-making and your overall success.
+I believe that change is good – we develop resilience when we change our limiting beliefs.
+The desire to make needed changes is a personal strength and is one of the reasons seek help.
+They want to change, take charge, recover, heal, and be confident in their decision-making, self-direction, and overall success.

 Older children are coached on a path of self-advocacy, a critical skill for their future success.
 Sessions begin lasting one hour a week and may move quickly to 2-25 minute sessions as the student progresses in their personal successes.

 College students require a lot of attention/executive function training.
 Can they juggle this new responsibility and be successful in all areas?
 Yes.
-But it takes a while to learn to:
+But it takes a while to learn such skills and abilities as:

-- Identify and avoid situations that produce non-productive behaviors
+- How to identify and avoid situations that produce non-productive behaviors

-Coming soon in Atlanta are live workshops for teachers in the tradition of Sanity School!
 Teachers are under a time crunch/assault in the classroom with hours of legal requirements to meet that put your ADHD student at academic risk.
 What to do?
 Help your teacher learn how to manage ADHD behaviors in the classroom.
-Maureen is the Atlanta area trainer for Sanity School for Teachers, a strength-and-relationship based teacher training for immediate results in the classroom.
-Email Maureen with your questions about Sanity School for Teachers workshops coming this summer.